Keizaal/Keizaal/README.md

 Extract everything in “WrapperVersion” to your Skyrim Special Edition directory (the folder containing SkyrimSE.exe).

 Keizaal comes with its own prepackaged ENB preset.
-If, for whatever reason, you don't want to use this prepackaged preset I *urge* you to at least use an ENB that doesn't break IMODs.
-I believe any ENB that breaks IMODs is automatically bad, no matter how pretty it may look.
+If, for whatever reason, you don't want to use this prepackaged preset I *urge* you to at least use an ENB that doesn't break imagespace modifiers.
+I believe any ENB that breaks imagespace modifiers is automatically bad, no matter how pretty it may look.

 ## Playing Keizaal